RobinThrift/til-system/README.md

 }
 ```

-If the post was successful you will receive the same data with a unique `id` back.
+If the post was successful you will receive the same data back.
 Otherwise you will receive an error JSON response (and corresponding HTTP status code):

 ```json
 {